At Barrington Primary School children may book a school dinner or bring a packed lunch for lunchtime.

 - Served balanced meals that are more likely to reach the guideline amounts of vitamins and minerals

 Children from households with lower incomes may be entitled to free school meals.
-Please note that if your child was already receiving free school meals at the end of the 2013/2014 school year, their entitlement will continue and you do not need to re-apply for the new 2014/2015 school year.
+Please note that if your child receives free school meals at the end, their entitlement will continues and you do not need to re-apply for the new school year.

-Families who are currently paying for school meals will save around £400 a year for each primary school child if they are entitled to free school meals many schools have systems which mean it is impossible for other pupils to know who is receiving free school meals school children who are eligible for free school meals are entitled to a two course meal worth £2.25 for primary and £2.30 for secondary each day secondary school children who are entitled to free school meals might also qualify for help with transport cost
+Families who are currently paying for school meals will save around £400 a year for each primary school child if they are entitled to free school meals many schools have systems which mean it is impossible for other pupils to know who is receiving free school meals school children who are eligible for free school meals are entitled to a two course meal each day.

 Can we "count you in?"